 We agree with EDF and Sierra Club that both the original reporting requirements and the new reporting requirements should be combined into a single annual report.
 However, we also agree with the Joint Utilities that the new reporting requirements need not be filed until May 1, 2024.
-As such, we require the original reporting requirements to next be filed on or before January 15, 2023, and subsequent annual reports to be filed on or before May 1 that are inclusive of both the original reporting requirements and the new reporting requirements.
-We decline to order reporting more than once per year.
+As such, we

-21 Joint Utilities Opening Comments on Continued Biomethane Procurement Reporting at 4.
+&lt;sup>21 Joint Utilities Opening Comments on Continued Biomethane Procurement Reporting at 4.

-22 EDF Reply Comments on Continued Biomethane Procurement Reporting at 2.
+&lt;sup>22 EDF Reply Comments on Continued Biomethane Procurement Reporting at 2.